mmacdonald2000/rubyLambdaPractice/README.md

 Only standard event and context needed.

 #### output
 Json from Ruby Lambda of unencrypted license

-### /ruby was removed from /nodeRubyLambdas as webpack kept breaking on the .rb files
-I decided to separate the two lambdas in the interest of figuring out how to trigger the one from the other instead of troubleshooting webpack right away.

 ### /ruby/RijndaelEncryption.rb